 - The NBME has its free Step 2 CK practice test in Fred (v2) software, as well as some good materials to familiarize yourself with Step 2 CS.
-I’ve written explanations for the most recent sets: 2014, 2015, and 2016.
+You can find my written explanations for the most recent sets here.

 - MedBullets has a 1000+ question robust Step 2 qbank with tutor mode, percentage of peers who answer correctly, detailed explanations, etc. They also have another 199 for Step 3.